Definition of Probate Court

 Can You Settle an Estate Without Probate Court?

 Probate administration is an onerous process that you may want to avoid after the death of your loved one.
 The probate process can take away precious moments after the death of a loved one when you need to grieve in peace.
 Fortunately, it is possible to avoid probate in the state of California.

-If the surviving spouse or domestic partner can inherit the assets of the deceased, then they can submit a Spousal (or Domestic Partner) Property Petition to the probate court.
+- Spousal Property Petition: If the surviving spouse or domestic partner can inherit the assets of the deceased, then they can submit a Spousal (or Domestic Partner) Property Petition to the probate court.
 Although this process involves probate court, it is still quite simple and fast.
-Additionally, there is no maximum value of property that can transfer in this way.
+Additionally, there is no maximum value of the property that can transfer in this way.